 Where to find more information – Child Safety Services, which is part of the Department of Communities, is the Queensland agency responsible for removing children from their homes when they have been harmed or at risk of being harmed, and placing them with foster carers.
 Their webpage provides a good introduction to foster caring for those considering it.

-Child Safety Services work with community foster care agencies, such as Mercy Family Services, FSG, Spiritus, and Lifeline (Uniting Care), to place children with carers, and provide carers with training and support.
+Child Safety Services work with community foster care agencies, such as Mercy Family Services, FSG, Spiritus, Foundations Care and Lifeline (Uniting Care), to place children with carers, and provide carers with training and support.